 Keyboard shortcut: To switch between keyboard layouts on Windows devices, press Alt+Shift.

 For more information about adding additional editing languages and keyboard layouts, see Switch between languages using the Language bar.

-Tip: You can turn off spell check completely by selecting your profile picture at the top right of Teams, then select Settings > General.
+Tip: You can turn off spell check completely by selecting Settings and more in the top right of Teams, then select Settings > General.
 Go to the Language section and uncheck the box next to Enable spell check.